cyrildever/feistel/README.md

 I also created a special library for redacting classified documents using the new FPE cipher.
 Feel free to [contact me](mailto:cdever@edgewhere.fr) about it.

-### Specific development
+### Specific development in Golang

 I mainly use this library to manipulate text files, ie. strings.
-But, because the "Format" word in the FPE acronym could have different meanings, I've implemented an extra feature for the `FPECipher`: the possibility to preserve the visible format when the input is a number, ie. if you use a 9-digit number, you could get a 9-digit number from the `EncryptNumber()` method.
+But, because the "Format" word in the FPE acronym could have different meanings, I've implemented an extra feature for the `FPECipher`: the possibility to preserve the visible format when the input is a number, ie. if you use a 9-digit number, you could get a 9-digit number from the `EncryptNumber()` method (see padding options and restriction for numbers lower than 256 below).

 ```golang
 source := 123456789 // 9 digits